wso2/docs-is/en/docs/guides/access-delegation/mutual-tls-for-oauth-clients.md

         !!! note
             The `CLIENT_PRIVATE_KEY` and `CLIENT_PUBLIC_CERTIFICATE` will be used to generate the access token at a later step.

-    3. To import the client's public certificate to the authorization server's trust store, execute the following command.
+    3. To import the client's public certificate to the authorization server's trust store, execute the following command:

         **Format**